Ty Krentler

 Walter Lisle "Ty" Krentler (April 23, 1895 - November 30, 1971), sometimes shown as Walter Lyle Krentler, was an American football player.
 He played at the fullback position for the 1920 Detroit Heralds during the first regular season of the NFL (then known as the American Professional Football Association).
 He also played college football for the University of Detroit in 1918 and 1919 and professional football for the Detroit Maroons in 1921.

-Early years
+Early life

 Krentler was born in 1895 in Detroit, Michigan.
 He attended Detroit's Eastern High School (now Martin Luther King High School and first gained notoriety in 1913 when he scored two touchdowns in the first five minutes of a game against Bay City Eastern High School.

 Football player

 After graduating from high school, Krentler enrolled at Washington & Jefferson College intending to play college football for the Washington & Jefferson Presidents, then one of the leading football programs in the country.
 He left Washington & Jefferson due to "poor scholarship" and later enrolled at the University of Detroit.
 He played for the Detroit Titans football team in 1918 and 1919.
 After a game against the University of Michigan, the Detroit Free Press wrote that Krentler "showed the greatest exhibition of line plunging seen in a long while on Goldberg field."
 He also worked in 1918 as an accident investigator for the Detroit United Railway.

 In 1920, Krentler played for the Detroit Heralds during the first regular season of the National Football League (then known as the American Professional Football Association).
 The Heralds finished the 1920 season with a game against the Detroit Maroons for the city championship.
 Krentler scored the Heralds' only touchdown in the final minute of the third quarter.
 The Maroons tied the game with a touchdown in the fourth quarter by fullback Schultz.

 In 1921, Krentler played for the Detroit Maroons, a professional football team based in Detroit.